List of Macau Grand Prix winners

-As of the 2022 edition, there have been 56 race winners in the 69 editions of the event.
-The race's first winner was the local driver Eduardo de Carvalho at the 1954 sports car event, and the most recent competitor to achieve their first victory in the territory was Wing Chung Chang of Macau who took his first win in the 2022 F4 race.
+As of the 2025 edition, there have been 59 race winners in the 72 editions of the event.
+The race's first winner was the local driver Eduardo de Carvalho at the 1954 sports car event, and the most recent competitor to achieve their first victory in the territory was Théophile Naël of France who took his first win in the 2025 FR race.
 Hon Chio Leong was the first local driver to win the Grand Prix twice in succession in the 2020 and 2021 F4 events.
 The first competitor to win the event held to F3 regulations was the Brazilian driver Ayrton Senna for the West Surrey Racing team in the 1983 edition.
 Winners of the qualifying races, the support events and the Macau motorcycle Grand Prix are not included in this list.